 The Non-Fungible Tokens (NFTs) are becoming more and more popular these days.
-They’re, basically, digital art or collectibles registered inside a blockchain.
+They’re, basically, digital art or collectibles registered inside a Blockchain is a type of database storing an immutable set of data, verifiable to anyone with access to it —through....
 You’re probably imagining some digital drawings, paintings, and, of course, collectibles like the classic CryptoKitties and CryptoPunks.
 But we’re here to talk about the weirdest NFTs available to date.

 We already told you how to make your own NFTs, and listed the most expensive NFTs sold to date.
 Now it’s time to see the weird offers in the NFT market, either because of its theme or (especially) because of its non-common building methodology.
 Not everything is paintings, drawings, or digital pets.
 Anything could be this kind of art.
 So, find out what we’re talking about below.

 “Charmin” is ringing a bell to you?
 It sounds like a toilet paper brand, maybe?
 Well, it is.
 And yes, they have their own weird NFT, about, you know, toilet paper.
 As they said, this is “digital TP art celebrating Charmin’s mission to help everyone Enjoy the Go both in real life and virtually”.
 To be fair, CoinMarketCap thought about this first.

 In Charmin’s case, they issued six weird NFTs and put them on Rarible.
 Each one of those NFTs is some kind of toilet paper roll, created by artists like Donna Adi, Shanee Benjamin, and Made by Radio.
 Every piece came with a physical painting as well.
 They were sold for 3.221 wETH (around $7,315 today) in total.
 All the proceeds were joined to the $2 million donations by Charmin to the non-profit DirectRelief.